-Speed dialing is a convenient feature that allows you to make phone calls quickly.
+Speed Dialing is a convenient feature that allows you to make phone calls quickly.
 A number key can be assigned to a specific phone number.
-By pressing and holding down a number key, your phone will recall the associated phone number from the Contact List and dial it for you.
-Speed Dial Number 1 is set to Voicemail by default and is unchangeable.
+Then, by pressing and holding down a number key, your phone will recall the phone number and dial that phone number for you.
+Speed Dial Number 1 is set to your Voicemail by default and is unchangeable.